How much the families on Gogglebox get paid to watch TV has reportedly been revealed.

 Scarlet Moffatt is rumoured to have got as much as £70,000 for taking part in I'm A Celebrity in 2016.

 And that's before she cashed in on an exercise DVD and autobiography sales as well, plus her appearances on Saturday Night Takeaway.

-A new series of Gogglebox for 2019 begins Friday, September 13 on Channel 4 at 9PM.
+The new series of Gogglebox for 2019 currently airs Friday nights on Channel 4 at 9PM.